Dragory/modmailbot-community-resources/Oracle Guide.md

-# How to host your modmail bot on Google Cloud Platform for free | Made by [@mesub7](https://github.com/mesub7)
+# How to host your modmail bot on Oracle Cloud for free | Made by [@mesub7](https://github.com/mesub7)

 Want to host your modmail bot for free?
 Don’t want to be ridiculed for using Heroku, Glitch or repl.it?
-This guide will take you through how to get the bot running on Google Cloud.
+This guide will take you through how to get the bot running on Oracle Cloud.

+Following the success of my Google Cloud Platform Guide, I've deciced to make one for Oracle Cloud as well.
+I would strongly recommend that you use [Google Cloud Platform](https://github.com/Dragory/modmailbot-community-resources/blob/master/GCP%20Guide.md) as the set-up is much less confusing and there's added benefits to using it (Google brand recognition, an app that you can use to SSH into etc).
+However, you may pick Oracle because you plan to run multiple bots [(which google can [eventually] charge for)](https://www.reddit.com/r/googlecloud/comments/lxjf07/getting_charged_for_egress_under_1gbmonth/) or you just don't want to use Google.

 **DISCLAIMER: I am not responsible for any charges that you face due to you digressing from the guide.**

 **(Need to update your installation?
-Check [this.])(https://github.com/Dragory/modmailbot/blob/master/docs/updating.md)**
+Check [this.](https://github.com/Dragory/modmailbot/blob/master/docs/updating.md))**

 **Highly recommended: Configure from the host to save time and to minimise errors** If you know your way a little bit around Linux and want to just download and configure the bot remotely, you can use the Terminal instructions found [here](https://github.com/Dragory/modmailbot-community-resources/blob/master/GCP%20Guide.md#terminal).
 It's quicker but can be confusing if you're new to server administration as there is no graphical interface (buttons to press).